 A logicalLocation object describes a logical location.
 A logical location is a location specified by a programmatic construct such as a namespace, a type, or a method, without regard to the physical location where the construct occurs.

-logicalLocation objects occur as property values within the run.logicalLocations object (§3.12.12).
+logicalLocation objects occur as elements within the run.logicalLocations array (§3.12.12).

 Logical location naming rules